 People do business with people, not businesses.
 If you make your office a place that patients like visiting, they’re likely to keep coming back.

 Healthcare can be expensive!
 Braces, plastic surgery or oncological care tends to cost thousands, and it’s not always covered by insurance.
 Even routine office visits might stretch the budget of some patients.

 If you offer payment plans for your patients, it helps make receiving care more affordable.
-If someone has a choice of paying upfront or spreading out payments over time, then your budget-conscious patients might prefer to have the flexibility of making payments, especially if there’s an interest-free option.
+If someone has a choice of paying upfront or spreading out payments over time, then your budget-conscious patients might prefer to have the flexibility of making payments.

 Your patients aren’t just choosing to work with you; they’re also choosing to work with your staff.
 If your front office has a revolving door, then patients don’t have a chance to get to know your team and forge bonds with them.